semidark/kiterm/README.md

     *   Cancellable AI requests via a "Stop" button or the Escape key.
     *   Intelligent auto-scrolling that respects manual scrolling in the chat view.
     *   Conversation clearing and.
+*   **Command Generator**:
+    *   Dedicated input field below the terminal for generating shell commands.
+    *   Generate commands from natural language descriptions (e.g., "find all PDF files in the current directory").
+    *   Uses both terminal content and chat history as context for more relevant commands.
+    *   Inserts generated commands directly into the terminal without executing them.
+    *   Allows users to review and edit commands before execution.
+    *   Quick focus switching with Ctrl+Shift+G keyboard shortcut.
+    *   Built-in "Explain Command" feature to understand what commands do before executing them.

 ## Implementation Plan